NRiess/Masterthesis_Unsupervised_Monocular_Scene_Flow_Estimation_and_Prediction/README.md

 * Adjust the version number of the environment in "run_with_azure.py" according to the version you want to use
 * Type in the your subscription_id, resource_group and workspace_name in "run_with_azure.py"
 * Run the file to start the training.

+## Evaluation
+The individual models can be evaluated by setting --checkpoint=$PATH_TO_CHECKPOIN$ and --debug=False when running main.py.